jbcodeforce/aws-studies/docs/data/index.md

 ### DR - Multi AZ DB instance

 RDS supports instance standby with synchronous replication from master to standby.
-The application talk to one DNS name, and there will be automatic failover, if connection to master RDS fails.
+The application talks to one DNS name, and there will be automatic failover, if connection to master RDS fails.

 Read-replica DB can be setup as a multi AZ for DR, but RTO is not 0.